 To help you choose the offer best suited to your profile and trip, here is a detailed analysis of each insurer.

-Heymondo remains one of our top recommendations as it offers an excellent compromise for most travelers on a short stay in Thailand.
+Heymondo remains one of our top recommendations for Thailand because it offers a strong balance between medical coverage, assistance services and price for most travelers on a short stay.

 Strengths:

-- 5% instant discount by using our link.
+- 5% instant discount by using our partner link.

-- Responsive 24/7 English-speaking assistance via a very practical mobile app.
+- 24/7 assistance through the Heymondo mobile app.

 Limits: